sjlamerton/gsoc-pages/projects/universal/index.md

 [DirectFB](http://directfb.org/)) or those in which the native UI is difficult to wrap (see the discussion of [wxAndroid](../project/android) project).

-Unfortunately wxUniversal didn't get much attention during many years and the changes elsewhere in wxWidgets have introduced quite a few bugs in it.
-Also, many relatively recent controls are not implemented in it.
+Unfortunately wxUniversal hasn't got much attention for many years and the changes elsewhere in wxWidgets have introduced quite a few bugs in it.
+Also many relatively recent controls are not implemented.

-The goal of this project would be to check the current wxUniv status in details, catalog the existing bugs and missing features and, based on this list, working on fixing and implementing them.
+The goal of this project would be to check the current wxUniv status in detail, catalog the existing bugs and missing features and, based on this list, work on fixing and implementing them.

 [**Difficulty:**](../project-ratings) 7
 [**Importance:**](../project-ratings) 6 (but more if wxUniv is used by wxAndroid)